vopswtf/cb-websocket/README.md

 i was bored so i made this. my one rule for this project was to work on it at 4am/late at night.

-this was tested on [Protocol CheatBreaker 1.6](). if you want to change websocket url search ``ws://coolwebsocket.com``.
+this was tested on [Protocol CheatBreaker 1.6.25](https://www.mediafire.com/folder/7lha1eobn2wji/protocol). if you want to change websocket url search ``ws://coolwebsocket.com``.

--- put downloads here later (if you see this just ask me in discord because i was too lazy to upload them)

 follow me on twitter https://twitter.com/vopswtf